rogerbinns/apsw/doc/textsearch.rst

   * - :func:`JSONTokenizer`
     - Wrapper that converts JSON to plain text for a further tokenizer to generate tokens
-  * - :func:`QueryTokensTokenizer`
-    - Wrapper that recognises :class:`apsw.fts5query.QueryTokens`
-      allowing queries using tokens directly.
-This is useful if you want to add more popular similar tokens to a query to broaden search results.
-  * - :func:`SimplifyTokenizer`
-    - Wrapper that transforms the token stream by neutralizing case, and removing diacritics and similar marks
   * - :func:`SynonymTokenizer`
     - Wrapper that provides additional tokens for existing ones such as ``first`` for ``1st``